demivi/PKGBUILDs/README.md

 Note that enjarify and responder packages are based on maintained forks (from the original author regarding responder).

-## nr packages
+## cmsmap warning

-Here are the reasons you might not want to use the packages starting with `nr` (for Not Recommended):

-- cmsmap: the package itselft is lightweith but it requires the `exploitdb` database and clones the 4 supported CMS repositories which makes for an approximative installation size of 1.8 GB...
+The package itselft is lightweith but it requires the `exploitdb` database and clones the 4 supported CMS repositories at first start which makes for an approximative installation size of 1.8 GB...